Antibiotics Market Share, Size, Trends, Industry Analysis Report, 2026 - 2034

 A few of the key players in the market are Astellas Pharma Inc.; AstraZeneca; Cipla; Fresenius Kabi AG; GSK plc; Hetero Healthcare Limited; Lupin Pharmaceuticals, Inc; Merck & Co., Inc.; Pfizer Inc.; and Teva Pharmaceutical Industries Ltd.

-The RNA synthesis inhibitors segment is expected to witness fastest growth during the forecast period.
+The RNA synthesis inhibitors segment is expected to witness the fastest growth at a CAGR of 3.3% during the forecast period.